 Many employers needed to reduce their staff at the outset of the pandemic.
 They may have either furloughed employees or laid them off – and there’s a significant difference between the two, especially as companies bring workers back.

-The first thing managers need to know is the difference between a layoff and a furlough.
+While it can be very beneficial to contact an HR provider for modern talent acquisition solutions, the first thing managers need to know is the difference between a layoff and a furlough.

 What is a Furloughed Employee?